 Most times, the tour guides get unnoticed despite the hard work they put in to deliver a great tour.
-So, let me just share our guide Ben had incredible nonstop energy, knowledge, fun-loving, professional, safety focused, problem-solving and dynamic capabilities!
+So, let me just share that our guide Ben had incredible nonstop energy, knowledge, fun-loving, professional, safety-focused, problem-solving, and dynamic capabilities!

 All three days, he was always smiling and full of energy!
 There was never a dull moment around Ben!
 I truly believe it set a great vibe for the comrade of the group as well.